 3730 SECTION 5-78.
 3731 Said title is further amended by repealing in its entirety Article 5 of Chapter 8, relating to 3732 pretrial release and diversion programs, and designating said article as reserved.
 3733 SECTION 5-79.
 3734 Said title is further amended by repealing in its entirety Article 8 of Chapter 8, relating to 3735 diversion center and program.
 3736 SECTION 5-80.
 3737 Said title is further amended by repealing in its entirety Article 9 of Chapter 8, relating to 3738 probation management.
 3739 SECTION 5-81.
-3740 Said title is further amended by revising Code Section 42-9-3, relating to "board" defined, 3741 as follows: 3742 "42-9-3.
+3740 Said title is further amended by revising Code Section 42-9-3, relating to "board" defined 3741 as follows: 3742 "42-9-3.
 3743 As used in this chapter, the term 'board': 3744 (1) 'Board' means the State Board of Pardons and Paroles.
-3745 (2) 'Community supervision officer' means a person who supervises probationers or 3746 parolees for the department.
+3745 (2) 'Community supervision officer' means a person who supervises probationers of 3746 parolees for the department.
 3747 (3) 'Department' means the Department of Community Supervision.
 3748 (4) 'Split sentence' means any felony sentence that includes a term of imprisonment 3749 followed by a term of probation."
-27.50 CECTION 5 00 3750 SECTION 5-82.
+3750 SECTION 5-82.
 3751 Said title is further amended by revising Code Section 42-9-9, relating to the State Board of 3752 Pardons and Paroles employees and retention of badges and weapons, as follows: 3753 "42-9-9.
-3754 3755 (a) The board may appoint such clerical, stenographic, supervisory, and expert assistants 3755 3756 and may establish such qualifications for its employees as it deems necessary.
-In its 3750 3757 discretion, the board may discharge such employees.
-3758 (b) A certified parole officer leaving the service of the board under honorable conditions 3759 who has accumulated 20 or more years of service with the board as a certified parole 3760 officer shall be entitled as part of such employee's compensation to retain his or her board issued badge.
-A certified parole officer employed with the board who is killed in the line 3760 3761 of duty shall be entitled to have his or her board issued badge given to a surviving family 3762 member.
-Where a certified parole officer leaves the service of the board due to a disability 5104 member.
+3754 (a) The board may appoint such clerical, stenographic, supervisory, and expert assistants 3755 and may establish such qualifications for its employees as it deems necessary.
+In its 3756 discretion, the board may discharge such employees.
+3757 (b) A certified parole officer leaving the service of the board under honorable conditions 3758 who has accumulated 20 or more years of service with the board as a certified parole 3759 officer shall be entitled as part of such employee's compensation to retain his or her board 3760 issued badge.
+A certified parole officer employed with the board who is killed in the line 3761 of duty shall be entitled to have his or her board issued badge given to a surviving family 3762 member.
 Where a certified parole officer leaves the service of the board due to a disability that arose in the line of duty and such disability prevents the parole officer from further serving as a peace officer, then such disabled parole officer shall be entitled to retain his or her board issued badge regardless of the officer's number of years of service with the board.